airbrake/airbrake-ios/README.markdown

 To see a screencast visit [http://guicocoa.com/hoptoad#screencast](http://guicocoa.com/hoptoad#screencast)

-If you have questions or need support please visit the [support page](http://help.hoptoadapp.com/discussions/ios-notifier)
+If you have questions or need support please visit [Hoptoad support](http://help.hoptoadapp.com/discussions/ios-notifier)

 #Signals